zeroSteiner/rule-engine/docs/source/syntax.rst

 Literal Values
 ^^^^^^^^^^^^^^
-:py:attr:`~DataType.DATETIME` and :py:attr:`~DataType.STRING` literal values are specified in a very similar manner by defining the value as a string of characters enclosed in either single or double quotes.
+:py:attr:`~.DataType.DATETIME` and :py:attr:`~.DataType.STRING` literal values are specified in a very similar manner by defining the value as a string of characters enclosed in either single or double quotes.
 The difference comes in an optional leading character before the opening quote.
-Either no leading character or a single ``s`` will specify a standard :py:attr:`~DataType.STRING` value, while a single ``d`` will specify a :py:attr:`~DataType.DATETIME` value.
+Either no leading character or a single ``s`` will specify a standard :py:attr:`~.DataType.STRING` value, while a single ``d`` will specify a :py:attr:`~.DataType.DATETIME` value.

-:py:attr:`~DataType.DATETIME` literals must be specified in ISO-8601 format.
-The underlying parsing logic is provided by :py:meth:`dateutil.parser.isoparse`. :py:attr:`~DataType.DATETIME` values with no time specified (e.g.
+:py:attr:`~.DataType.DATETIME` literals must be specified in ISO-8601 format.
+The underlying parsing logic is provided by :py:meth:`dateutil.parser.isoparse`. :py:attr:`~.DataType.DATETIME` values with no time specified (e.g.
-``d"2019-09-23"``) will evaluate to a :py:attr:`~DataType.DATETIME` of the specified day at exactly midnight.
+``d"2019-09-23"``) will evaluate to a :py:attr:`~.DataType.DATETIME` of the specified day at exactly midnight.

 Example rules showing equivalent literal expressions:

 * ``"foobar" == s"foobar"``
 * ``d"2019-09-23" == d"2019-09-23 00:00:00"``

-:py:attr:`~DataType.FLOAT` literals may be expressed in either binary, octal, decimal, or hexadecimal formats.
+:py:attr:`~.DataType.FLOAT` literals may be expressed in either binary, octal, decimal, or hexadecimal formats.
 The binary, octal and hexadecimal formats use the ``0b``, ``0o``, and ``0x`` prefixes respectively.
 Values in the decimal format require no prefix and is the default base in which values are represented.
 Only base-10, decimal values may include a decimal place component.